hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 <tr style="background-color: white; color: black;">
 	<td><b>Zone</b></td>
 	<td>It defines single points of failure within your cluster </td>
     <td>It is recommend to use single zone with multiple servers.
-Having multiple servers (of at least three in number) ensures that the replicas is distributed across servers.</td>
+Having multiple servers (of at least three in number) ensures that the replicas are distributed across servers.</td>
 </tr>
 <tr style="background-color: white; color: black;">
 	<td><b>Replica Count</b></td>
-	<td>It defines number of copy of objects</td>
+	<td>It defines number of copy of objects.<br>This should be set to however long a full replication/update cycle takes.</td>
-    <td> It is recommended to use three as replica count</td>
+    <td> It is recommended to use 3 as replica count</td>
 </tr>
 <tr style="background-color: white; color: black;">
 	<td><b>Part Power</b></td>